Willie169/ubuntu-setup-with-vnc-and-gpu/README.md

 and check it with <code>nvcc --version</code>.
 </ul>

-### Enable Proton Engine on Steam
+### Setup Steam and Enable Proton Engine

 1. Run `steam` to update and open it.
+2. Follow the instructions.
+3. Close it and open it again.
+4. Follow the instructions.
-2. Open Steam and click `Steam` on the menu bar (upper left corner) and click `Settings`.
+5. Open Steam and click `Steam` on the menu bar (upper left corner) and click `Settings`.
-3. Click `compatibility`.
+6. Click `compatibility`.
-4. Toggle on `Enable Steam Play for all other titles`.
+7. Toggle on `Enable Steam Play for all other titles`.
-5. In `Run other titles with:`, select the option you want.
+8. In `Run other titles with:`, select the option you want.
 The default is `Proton Hotfix`.
-6. Reboot the computer.
+9. Reboot the computer.

 ### Fcitx5